Estimated reading time: 3 minutes

 I heard them say how my donkey grows, It seems like they want to give it maljo.
 The whole this is through jealousy , Because they want to buy me donkey from me.Source: Dictionary of Trinidad English – Maljo used in a sentence.

 A disease, attributed to maljo, characterized by fever, changed colour, inability to urinate, loss of appetite and weight, greenish stool.

-It is not unheard of in Trinidad that if you have something of value somebody somewhere will give you maljo.
-For example, if you buy a new car and all of a sudden you get in an accident it’s not unheard of that you blame the accident on maljo that somebody put on your new car because you didn’t take it up to Mount Saint Benedict to get blessed!
-To know whether a child has maljo, you put a twig of the escobilla plant in his or her hand…if the child is afflicted the plant wilts.
+In Trinidad, it is not uncommon for someone to give another person maljo if they have something of value.
+For example, if you buy a new car and then get in an accident, you may blame the accident on maljo that someone put on your car because you didn’t take it up to Mount Saint Benedict to get blessed.
+The belief is that jealousy is the root cause of maljo.

 Picture of Mount Saint Benedict Trinidad.

 To determine if a child has maljo, they are given a twig of the escobilla plant.
 If the child is afflicted, the plant wilts.
 It is also believed that maljo will always return to the perpetrator, so one needs to be careful not to wish ill on others.

 Trinidad has a diverse culture that blends different traditions.
 For example, in the European tradition, many Trinidadian characters and gryphons like lagahoo and soucouyant have close avatars and grammatical relationships (Fr. loup-garou).
 In contrast, some are more evidently African (Yoruba orisha) even though they may gain a European-derived name (dwen, Spanish Duende).